foundata/guidelines/ansible-style-guide.md

 **You MUST**

-* use bracket notation for value retrieval.
+* Use bracket notation for value retrieval.

 **You SHOULD**

-* rewrite projects to use bracket notation (instead of dot notation) if the project maintainers are OK with it.
+* Refactor projects to use bracket notation instead of dot notation, provided the project maintainers agree.

 **You MUST NOT**

-* mix dot and bracket notation.
+* Mix dot and bracket notation within the same project.

 **Good examples:**